 When my daughter was small, I imitated Martha Stewart.

 She doesn’t remember much of the grand lifestyle, but the one thing she remembers, and misses, are the stars on the Christmas tree every year.
-I find it humourous this would be the one thing to stick with her.
+I find it humorous this would be the one thing to stick with her.
 The stars were made of paper, and sold in a kit created by Martha Stewart.

 During my mammogram appointment, they asked me to lay on a table for the sonogram.
 I did so, and looked up to a view of paper flowers hanging from the ceiling.
 They were simply beautiful, and reminded me of these stars.

 When I left my marriage, Christmas ornaments were not a priority, so the box of stars were left behind.
-There is no telling where they are today, but the great thing about a material object is… It can eventually be replaced.
+There is no telling where they are today, but the great thing about a material object is… It can be replaced.

 A year ago, I searched, found and purchased a kit on Etsy.

 It has been 20 years since making them, so I had to follow the instructions, and refresh my memory.
 It went smoothly until the part came where the paper stands up in fours points.
 I couldn’t get it to do it, and it was very frustrating.

 God placed people in my life who taught me patience.